AG – DMS metro station

-AG – DMS metro station is a Metro railway station on the Blue Line of the Chennai Metro.
-The station is among the underground stations along corridor I of the Chennai Metro, Wimco Nagar–Chennai International Airport stretch.
-The station serves the neighbourhoods of Teynampet and T. Nagar.
+AG – DMS is an underground metro station on the North-South Corridor of the Blue Line of Chennai Metro in Chennai, India.
+This station serves the neighbourhoods of Teynampet and T. Nagar.

 Etymology

-The station is named as AG – DMS because of the presence of the Accountant General's (AG) Office and the office of the Directorate of Medical and Rural Health Services (DMS) in the vicinity.
+The station is so named because of the presence of the Accountant General's (AG) Office and the office of the Directorate of Medical and Rural Health Services (DMS) in the vicinity.

-Construction

 The station

 The station has a length of 380 meters.
 It is one of the two stations in Phase I of Chennai Metro, the other being the Puratchi Thalaivar Dr. M.G.
 Ramachandran Central metro station, that measure a length of 380 meters or more.
 The station was opened for public on 25 May 2018.